jedisct1/libsodium-doc/hashing/generic_hashing.md

 ## Purpose

-This API computes a fixed-length fingerprint for an arbitrary long message.
+This API computes a fixed-length fingerprint for an arbitrarily long message.

 Sample use cases:

 * File integrity checking
-* Creating unique identifiers to index arbitrary long data
+* Creating unique identifiers to index arbitrarily long data

 ## Usage